 This explains why the Rockefeller University researchers led by Professor Michel C. Nussenzweig decided on a two-pronged approach.
 They felt that when two antibodies are targeted against the virus from different angles the likelihood of resistance will reduce.

 This combination treatment was first tested in animals.
-It was decided for evaluation in humans only after showing good potential in the animal studies.
+It was decided for evaluation in humans only after showing good potential in animal studies.

 Participants in the phase 1b trials with well-controlled viral load stopped using their antiretroviral medications.
 They were then given three infusions of the two anti-HIV antibodies for a period of six weeks.

 The researchers observed that the treatment helped to suppress HIV among nine patients that were sensitive to the two antibodies.
 The viral loads of these subjects were kept under control through the treatment for an average of 21 weeks.
-In some patients, HIV suppression continued for more that 30 weeks as a result.
+In some patients, HIV suppression continued for more than 30 weeks as a result.

 The safety profile of this antibody combination was also good.
 No overly distressing side effects were reported, with the most significant being mild fatigue in some of the patients.